 Tripe for Pregnant or Nursing Mothers

 Tripe is chock full of vitamins, minerals, protein, and healthy fats, which makes it the perfect addition to your pregnant or nursing bitch's diet.
 Feeding her quality nutrition at this time in her life gives her the energy that she needs for her puppies, but won’t make her pack on non-essential pounds.
 The extra calcium it contains should suit your pregnant or nursing pet’s needs, and the nearly perfect ratio of calcium to phosphorus (which is required for calcium uptake) is highly desirable and rare in a whole food.

 Tripe for Sensitive Stomachs

 Green tripe is very easy to digest.
 In fact, green tripe is partially digested already, since it comes from a grazing animal’s stomach.
-Freeze-dried, frozen, or fresh tripe is the best for naturally-occurring probiotics and digestive enzymes, but low-heat processed canned versions should still have some beneficial digestive properties.
-If your dog or cat has “Leaky Gut” syndrome or acid reflux, tripe is very digestible and can ease these symptoms.
+Freeze-dried, frozen, or fresh tripe is the best for naturally-occurring probiotics and digestive enzymes.
+If your dog or cat has “Leaky Gut” syndrome, raw tripe is very digestible and can ease these symptoms.

 Tripe for Coprophagia

 Can’t get your dog to stop eating poop?
 The digestive enzymes in green tripe are said to help dogs that eat feces for the digestive enzymes it contains.
 While there are a number of reasons why dogs eat poop, including anxiety, stress, and boredom (to name a few), this solution takes care of the dietary cause.
 Green tripe can also rid your dog of a habit of eating grass.